DIRECTOR: Ana Lily Amirpour

-When Arlen leaves the fenced-off world where civilization lives.
+When Arlen leaves the fenced-off world where civilisation lives.
 She wanders into the Texas wasteland where there is no law or government.
-In the unforgiving landscapes, she is captured by a band of savage cannibals who are using their fellow travelers for food.
+In the unforgiving landscapes, she is captured by a band of savage cannibals who are using their fellow travellers for food.
 With her life on the line, Arlen decides to travel the wasteland in search of the charismatic man known as The Dream.

 Going into The Bad Batch, I was immediately taken aback by how beautiful this film looked.
 The movie is one of the most gorgeous films I've seen all year.
 Every single shot of the film felt like it was framed to be able to be used as a snippet or piece of promotion for the movie.
 The huge wide desert landscapes, the cannibal villages, the rave sequence, the night time desert shots, The Dream's mansion.
 Every single scene in this film felt like it was something to behold.

 That is sadly where it ends for me with The Bad Batch.
 While the movie is full of style and every scene has something to admire about it.
 That's all it was for me.
 The film is all style and very little substance.
 While I enjoyed the hell out of The Neon Demon.
 I think The Bad Batch will draw similar comparisons to that movie.
 Both filmmakers are talented and have such a unique visual style and eye that it may actually be the only thing that saves these movies as they have very little story at the core of both films.